Protect your patients and your practice.

 To submit a claim correctly, whether on paper or electronically, follow the insurer’s claim submission procedures and ensure that the invoice and receipt accurately reflect the services or supplies provided.
 Do not leave any fields blank; enter ‘0’ or ‘NA’ if needed.
 A receipt should not be issued until the patient has received and paid for the service or supply.
 Learn more about receipt best practices.

-You may offer your patient a discount on your services or products, but the discount must be applied and clearly stated on the invoice or receipt submitted with the insurance claim.
+You may offer your patient a discount on your services or products (where permitted by regulation), but the discount must be applied and clearly stated on the invoice or receipt submitted with the insurance claim.
 The invoice should state the total amount, including the discount.